 Everywhere!
 For your convenience, my practice is conducted exclusively online, via HIPAA-compliant videoconference.
-Whether you are stuck at work for a crucial deadline, traveling to a business meeting in Denver or Denmark, or living in Rio de Janeiro, all that is required to get to my office is a reliable internet connection and, if you prefer additional privacy, a set of miked headphones.
+Whether you are stuck at work for a crucial deadline, juggling a million doctor’s appointments, or traveling to a business meeting in Denver or Denmark, all that is required to get to my office is a reliable internet connection and, if you prefer additional privacy, a set of miked headphones.

 Is online therapy for me?

 Virtual therapy can be a phenomenal way to make time and space for support, self-exploration, understanding, and growth.
 It has been shown to have similar outcomes, in terms of patient satisfaction and self-reported growth, as in-person treatment.
 That said, online therapy is not for everyone.
 If you have been diagnosed with a major mental illness such as bipolar disorder, schizophrenia, severe major depressive disorder, or panic disorder, then seeking treatment with an in-person treatment team is recommended.
 Additionally, if you are navigating significant alcohol or substance abuse, then online therapy is not likely to be the right level of care.
 Most importantly, if you experiencing suicidal thoughts, you should call 911 or seek immediate care with your nearest emergency department and continue in follow-up care with a local, in-person therapist.

 What about Talkspace or BetterHelp?